-Figure below illustrates the RFM65CW data processing circuit.
-Its role is to interface the data from the demodulator and the uC access points (SPI and DIO pins).
+Figure below illustrates the RFM69 data processing circuit.
+Its role is to interface the data to/from the modulator/ demodulator and the uC access points (SPI and DIO pins).
 It also controls all the configuration registers.

 The circuit contains several control blocks which are described in the following paragraphs.